 As well as offering a range of biodynamic, natural and organic wine from across the globe, the Where’s Nick offshoot store will play host to a series of wine education events and cult film screenings in the recently renovated upstairs space.

 268 Oxford Street, Paddington

 When they opened their first store in Newtown in 2017, the team behind P&V Wine Merchants were ahead of the curve – bringing a vast and varied range of natural, organic, sustainably made and biodynamic wine to Sydney’s wine lovers before they knew they needed it.
-P&V quickly became an icon among Sydney’s best natural wine bars.
+P&V has quickly became an icon among Sydney wine bars.

 In February of 2021, the co-founders of the Newtown establishment (Lou Dowling and Mike Bennie) announced that they were opening their second store: a two story space in the heart of Paddington, this time incorporating an event space, courtyard and bar serving wine by the glass and suitably Inner West inspired foodie options (think vegan ploughmans and eel pate).
 Reflecting the P&V passion for natural wine, the wine list rotates frequently, with by-the-glass options changing according to the (very discerning) sommelier’s taste.

 While the ground floor of P&V Paddington is dedicated to retail and entertainment, the upper story is more of an educational space (still wine-focused, naturally).
 From Monday through Wednesday, the second floor of 268 Oxford Street plays host to P&V’s popular masterclasses – wine tastings and workshops with experts in the field.
 From Thursday to Sunday, the upstairs space becomes a pop up restaurant by the name of Porcine: serving French-inspired cuisine such as garlic mussels on toast (and a range of natural, organic, biodynamic wine… of course).